LiheYoung/MiningFSS/README.md

 ## Performance and Trained Models

-We report the performance of our modified baseline on Pascal.
+Here we report the performance of our modified baseline on Pascal.
-The numbers can be clicked to download correponding models.
+You can click on the numbers to download correponding trained models.

-The training time is tested on two NVIDIA V100 GPUs.
+The training time is measured on two V100 GPUs.
-Compared with existing works, our method is efficient to train.
+Compared with other works, our method is efficient to train.

 | Setting |   Backbone  | Training time / fold | Fold 0 | Fold 1 | Fold 2 | Fold 3 |  Mean  |
 | :-----: | :---------: | :----: | :----: | :----: | :----: | :----: | :----: |